arkarphyo1431/Sailing/README.md

 ## Features

-- Browse and select from multiple sailing destinations.
+- Browse and select from 3 available dinner cruises.
 - Check availability based on date and time.
 - Secure booking process with real-time validation.
-- View existing bookings.
+- View existing bookings for user reference.

+## Available Cruises

+1. **New Year's Eve Dinner Cruise** at Terminal 21 (Rama 3)
+2. **Dinner Cruise** at ICONSIAM Pier
+3. **Evening Cruise** at Asiatique Pier

 ## Pages

 ### Home Page

-The **Home Page** introduces the user to the available sailing trips.
-It contains options to explore trips, view pricing, and start a booking.
+The **Home Page** introduces the user to the available cruise dinner options.
+It contains options to explore cruises, view pricing, and start a booking.

 ![Home Page Screenshot](./public/Home.png)

 ### Booking Page

-The **Booking Page** allows users to choose their preferred sailing trip, select available dates, and proceed with the booking process.
+The **Booking Page** allows users to choose their preferred cruise, select available dates, and proceed with the booking process.

 ![Booking Page Screenshot](./public/booking.png)